masoudhra/masoudhra/README.md

-# Masoud ramezani
+# Masoud Ramezani
 ## Front-end Developer

-I'm Masoud, a front-end developer living in New Zealand.
-I have a strong passion for learning languages and frameworks, especially React.
-I enjoy creating engaging user interfaces and constantly strive to expand my skills in web development.
+I'm a front-end developer living in New Zealand.
+I have a strong passion for learning languages and frameworks, and enjoy creating engaging user interfaces.
+I am constantly striving to expand my skills in web development.

 ## Skills and Experience